 What is Cocaine Addiction?

 Cocaine is an immensely addictive stimulant that comes in a white powder form and is typically snorted, smoked, or injected.
-Cocaine addiction, also known as cocaine use disorder, is a challenging and complex condition that is described as a compulsive craving for cocaine due to its impact on dopamine in the brain.
+Cocaine addiction, which is also known as cocaine use disorder, is a compulsive craving for cocaine, meaning the user cannot help but want it, due to its impact on dopamine in the brain.

-Dopamine is a neurotransmitter that is associated with feelings of euphoria, movement, and processing of rewards.
-When someone uses cocaine, they may initially experience these effects.
-However, as the drug wears off, they can experience unpleasant reactions like anxiety, confusion, irritability, and agitation.
-These negative effects can drive individuals to use cocaine more frequently to avoid uncomfortable withdrawal symptoms.
+Dopamine is a neurotransmitter that directly correlates to feelings of euphoria, movement, and processing rewards.
+When someone uses cocaine, they may experience these effects โ the first time.
+As the drug wears off, they experience unpleasant reactions like anxiety, confusion, irritability, and/or agitation.
+These negative effects cause individuals to use cocaine more frequently to avoid the uncomfortable withdrawal symptoms.

 Side Effects of Cocaine Addiction